qnx-ports/build-files/docker/README.md

 > ***Note:*** Please be aware that your user account password inside the Docker container is `password` by default, and not the same as your user account password in your host terminal.

 The QNX toolchain is activated for you when the Docker container starts.
 When you see `[QNX]` in the prompt, you are interacting with the shell in the Docker container.

+#### Non-interactive mode

+If can also use the docker image in a non-interactive way, for example to let it compile your project.
+Below example with create and run a container based on the docker image for SDP 8.0.3 and build check library for the aarch64 architecture.
+After the work is done, the container will be automatically deleted.

+docker run --rm -it --net=host --privileged -v $HOME/qnx_workspace:$HOME/qnx_workspace qnx_osg:**8.0.3** "source /usr/local/qnx/.qnxbashrc && **CPULIST=aarch64 make** -C build-files/ports/**check**"

 #### Working with Python virtual environments